 Bible Translations, is there a "perfect one" that I should read?
-I, like many others, often get asked which translation of the Bible is the best, or why I preach out of the translation I do (usually NIV).
+Like many others, I often get asked which Bible translation is the best, or why I preach out of the translation I do (usually NIV).
 I also have been reprimanded by individuals from time to time when I guest speak at churches for not using "the right translation".
 It is a great study and will remain a good topic as long as this area grows.

 5 Things You Need to Know About Bible Translations